bsherin/tacticdocs/docs/Tile-Structure.rst

 -  *divider*.
 Creates a separator and section heading in the option list on the back of a tile.

+.. _pool-select:

+- *pool_select*.
+Displays a tree view of the user's Pool from which they can select a particular file, folder, or both.
+It returns the full path to the selected item.
+The Pool is discussed `here <Pool.html>`__.
+  Note that not all users have access to Pool storage.

 By default, when the user clicks “submit” on the back of the tile, the values in each of the fields will be stored as properties in the tile instance.
 For example, if a user has an option field named